Study Abroad Program Overview

 While at UBC you will have access to additional support from the staff of the Go Global Office on the Vancouver campus, including our UCEAP Liaison Officer, Ms. Katherine Beaumont.

 You are attending the same classes as regular University of British Columbia (UBC) students and become fully integrated into the academic and social life.
 Most academic disciplines are available.
+Take advantage of courses in the Faculty of Arts, Faculty of Applied Sciences, Faculty of Forestry, Faculty of Land and Food Systems, School of Architecture and Landscape Architecture, and the Sauder School of Business.

 Use the following resources to learn about courses on UCEAP: